 Professor: José Francisco Gomes (IFT-UNESP) - Plenary Lecture 1: Localization On Supergravity

-Professor: Marcelo Terra Cunha (UNICAMP)
+Professor: Marcelo Terra Cunha (IMECC-UNICAMP)

 Tentative Schedule